akoinesjr/find_store/README.md

 In this repo there is store-locations.csv

-This is a tabluar dataset of the locations of every store of a major national retail chain.
+This is a tabular dataset of the locations of every store of a major national retail chain.

 # Deliverables

+You can either fork this repo OR just download the file and you can create your own repo.

-Fork the repo and write a script or application that, given a reasonably well-formed address string like:
+Then, write a script or application that, given a reasonably well-formed address string like:

 1770 Union St, San Francisco, CA 94115